paypal/paypal-ios/Integration_Guides/PAYPAL_CHECKOUT_INTEGRATION_GUIDE.md

 # Integration Steps

-Follow the steps below to integrate the `PayPalWebPayments` module to accept PayPal payments (including PayPal Pay Later and PayPal Credit).
+This guide is organized in three phases.
+Namely:

+1. Client Setup - Set up the SDK and UI components
+1. Server Implementation - Create the necessary backend endpoints
+2. Connect - Connect the frontend and backend components by calling the server endpoints from the app

+> **Note:** This guide utilizes SwiftUI for building UI in the sample client-side code and node.js (using express.js) to build the sample server.

+## Phase 1: Client Setup

-## Step 1.
-[App] Add a Dependency to the PayPal iOS SDK
+### Step 1.
+Add the PayPal iOS SDK Dependency

 The first step is to add a dependency to the PayPal iOS SDK.
 This is supported either via Swift Package Manager or CocoaPods.
 Select the dependency manager of your choice below for the relevant steps: